Alto Rabagão Dam

 Alto Rabagão Dam (Barragem do Alto Rabagão) is a concrete dam on the Rabagão River, a left tributary of the Cávado River.
 It is located in Peneda-Gerês National Park, in the municipality Montalegre, in Vila Real District, Portugal.

 Construction of the dam began in 1957.
+The emplacement made a classical design impossible following the French expert Andre Coyne.
+The stability of the non-conventional dam design was checked by numerical simulation by Engineer Antonio Correia de Sousa of the Companhia de Electricidade do Alto Rabagao in collaboration with a team from IBM-Belgium.
+This was the first time numerical simulations were used for the design of a dam.
 The dam was completed in 1964.
 It is owned by Companhia Portuguesa de Produção de Electricidade (CPPE).
 The dam is used for power production.

 Dam

 Alto Rabagão Dam is a 94 m tall (height above foundation) and 1,970 m long concrete dam, which is composed of an arch dam in the center and gravity dams on both sides.
 Its crest altitude is 880 m.
 The volume of the dam is 1,117,000 m^{3}.
 The dam contains a crest spillway with 2 gates (maximum discharge 500 m^{3}/s) and a bottom outlet (maximum discharge 360 m^{3}/s).

 Reservoir

 At full reservoir level of 880 m (maximum flood level of 880.1 m) the reservoir of the dam has a surface area of 22.12 km^{2} and its total capacity is 568.69 mio. m^{3}.
 Its active capacity is 557.92 (550 or 550.1) mio. m^{3}.
 Minimum operating level is 829 m.
 With the 550.1 mio. m^{3} water 973.1 GWh can be produced.